baiway/privacy-bot-email-script/README.md

 Data broker details (including email addresses) can be found in `services_list_06May2021.csv`.
 This is taken straight from [PrivacyBot](https://github.com/privacybot-berkeley/privacybot).

+There is a [PrivacyBot Demo](https://www.youtube.com/watch?v=B24EYAAXpAE) available on YouTube.
+This code has the same basic structure as PrivacyBot, so the video is well worth watching.

 ## Usage:
 Populate `userdata.json` with your details, then run:
 ```